What Is Esophageal Spasm?

 Yes, in neuromodulatory doses (lower than antidepressant doses).
 Tricyclic antidepressants such as imipramine and amitriptyline (25-50 mg/day) and SSRIs reduce esophageal visceral hypersensitivity — the central mechanism of pain amplification in spasm.
 Trazodone (100-150 mg/day) also has specific evidence for chest pain of esophageal origin.
 These medications act on neural "amplification" of pain, not directly on muscle.
 Cognitive-behavioral psychotherapy can be complementary in patients with anxiety comorbidity.

-Esophageal spasm is rarely an emergency, but requires urgent evaluation when: chest pain is intense and of sudden onset (rule out coronary syndrome); there is progressive dysphagia for liquids (suggests advanced achalasia); complete food impaction occurs (bolus retained in the esophagus — endoscopic emergency); there is significant associated weight loss; or if the patient has not tolerated any medication and has frequent disabling episodes.
+Esophageal spasm is rarely an emergency but requires urgent evaluation when: chest pain is intense and of sudden onset (rule out coronary syndrome); progressive dysphagia for liquids appears (suggests advanced achalasia); complete food impaction occurs (bolus retained in the esophagus — an endoscopic emergency); significant associated weight loss is present; or the patient has not tolerated any medication and has frequent disabling episodes.
 In this last case, botulinum toxin injection in the sphincter or pneumatic dilation are advanced therapeutic options.

 Related Reading